Home Overview Cost Resources Contact us

 {date2}

-— Tiger’s Nest and Thimphu — Rise early and drive about one hour to Chele La (la means pass) for one of Bhutan’s best views of the Himalayas.
-Boxed breakfast will be served at the pass.
-On a clear day, you can see panoramic views of the western Himalayan mountain ranges.
-Then we return to Paro and spend the rest of the day hiking (or riding horses part way--you decide) up a forested path to Taktsang Monastery, also known as Tiger’s Nest, Bhutan’s most famous and scenic icon.
-(Robin wrote a story on Tiger’s Nest for Tashi Delek Magazine, which is posted on the Rainbow web site.)
-The climb is steep and takes about 2 hours to ascend comfortably, but those who want to can ride sure-footed ponies up (but not down) and we will have our guides to carry our photography gear and urge us on.
+Tiger’s Nest and Paro: We get an early start to Tiger’s Nest to avoid the hot sun and any other tourists that may be there.
+The morning is spent hiking (or riding horses part way--you decide) up a forested path to Taktsang Monastery, also known as Tiger’s Nest, Bhutan’s most famous and scenic icon.
+(Robin wrote a story on Tiger’s Nest for Tashi Delek Magazine, which is posted on the Rainbow Photo Tours web site.)
+The climb is steep and takes about 2 hours to ascend comfortably, but those who want to can ride a Himalayan “bony pony” up (but not down) and we will have our guides to carry our photography gear and urge us on.
 An important place of pilgrimage and refuge for more than 1200 years, Taktsang Monastery clings to sheer cliffs two-thousand feet above Paro Valley, and from the most popular vantage points on a rocky ledges directly across a chasm from it we will still need a 200 mm lens and a steady tripod to get tight photographs.
-As of 2004 we have received special permission to hike all the way to Tiger’s Nest, visit some of the altar rooms and maybe get a grand tour from Lam Renzin, the lama stationed there.
-We have become friends with Lam Renzin, bringing him photographs from previous visits, gifts such as a Swiss Army multi-tool, and most importantly, cookies and fresh eggs for him and food for his cat.
-In 2007 he requested we bring him a pair of binoculars to see who is coming and Robin delivered them in 2008, so he might be watching our ascent.
+As of 2004, after the rebuilding from a fire, foreigners have permission to hike all the way to Tiger’s Nest, visit some of the altar rooms and maybe get a grand tour from Lam Renzin, the lama stationed there.
+We have become friends with Lam Renzin, bringing him photographs from previous visits and other gifts such as a Swiss Army multi-tool.
+In 2007 he requested we bring him a pair of binoculars to see who is coming to visit Tiger’s Nest--Robin delivered them in 2008 so he might be watching our ascent.

 up.jpg